Bolis Pupul: Career

 Zeebroek was one of the first artists signed to Soulwax's record label Deewee after it was founded in 2015.
 On 4 March 2022, Zeebroek released his debut album, Topical Dancer, a collaboration with fellow Belgian musician Charlotte Adigéry.
 The two were paired up by the Dewaele brothers, who released the album through Deewee.
 Zeebroek and Adigéry originally met in 2013, chatting on the terrace of a Ghent jazz café.

 Zeebroek announced his solo debut album, Letter to Yu, on 29 November 2023.
 The album was released on 8 March 2024 by Deewee.
 Zeebroek produced the album with the Dewaele brothers, and recorded it at their studio in Ghent.
 Its lead single, "Completely Half", was released with a music video shot in Hong Kong by director Bieke Depoorter.
 The album was inspired by Zeebroek's mother and his Chinese heritage.
 Ahead of the album, Zeebroek performed his first solo live show at the Artefact Festival in Leuven.

+On 16 September 2026, Pupul and Adigéry released the single "Googoo Gaga", produced by Soulwax and recorded as Pupul and Adigéry both became parents.
+The single came with a music video directed by Lennert Madou.

 Personal life

-Zeebroek lives in the Muide neighborhood of Ghent with his girlfriend, Bieke Depoorter.
+As of 2024, Zeebroek lived in the Muide neighborhood of Ghent with his girlfriend, Bieke Depoorter.
+In 2024, Zeebroek and Depoorter had a son together named Ziggy.

 After his mother died, he and his sister studied Chinese for four years.
 Zeebroek has traveled to Hong Kong four times.